It’s never too late to start a pension – but if you’re in your 50s, you should act quickly.

 How much can I add to my pension pot?

-The good news is that you can add to your pension pot in Ireland.
 What you thought might be enough when in your 30s may not be now but topping up the pension pot will ease the burden.

 The limits on the maximum amount you can contribute to your pension increase as you get older, helping you to add to the pension pot as you get closer to retirement.